func25/aimlog/README.md

 ### Grouping

-This sample with batch first 20 messages in 1 batch and also create group of ids in this batch
+This sample will batch first 20 messages in 1 batch and also create group of ids for the log
 ```go
 logger := batchlog.NewLogger(batchlog.OptTimeout(time.Hour))
 for i := 0; i < 30; i++ {